Nimaoth/Nev/docs/markdown.md

 The markdown plugin renders images inline in the editor for image links in the format `![alt](path)`.

-Supported formats: PNG, JPEG, GIF, BPM, QOI, PPM.
+Supported formats: PNG, JPEG, GIF, BMP, QOI, PPM.

 ![A markdown file containing image links where the images are rendered directly inline in the editor below the link text](https://raw.githubusercontent.com/Nimaoth/NevScreenshots/main/markdown-inline-images.png)